 Calling a professional to diagnose and repair the issue is important in any of these cases.
 Refrigerant should never run low or leak from an A/C system, and systems are designed to use the refrigerant provided for the entirety of their service life.
 Mixing different types of refrigerant can also cause damage.
 Calling a professional to diagnose and repair the issue is important in any of these cases.
 If a technician determines that a significant amount of refrigerant has been lost due to a leak, a replacement is necessary, which includes repairing the leak and entirely replacing the refrigerant compound.
 Simply topping off the refrigerant is not a solution.

 AC systems that are low on refrigerant due to leaks can cause the compressor to work harder and longer, resulting in higher energy consumption and utility bills.
 Additionally, refrigerant leaks release harmful chemicals into the atmosphere, contributing to ozone depletion and global warming.

-Contact Shipton’s Heating and Cooling if you have concerns about your refrigerant levels.
+Contact Shipton’s Heating & Cooling Ltd if you have concerns about your refrigerant levels.
 We can test your system and make the necessary repairs.